parham-membari-terradue/machine-learning-process-new/inference/make-inference/README.md

 # `make-inference` Module:
-This directory helps the user create the `make-inference` module, which is responsible for reading assets from a Sentinel-2 L1C STAC item, loading 13 common bands, and providing a binary TIFF image (water, non-water) using a CNN model that has already been trained in the [s5-newMLModel.ipynb](../../training/trials/s5-newMLModel.ipynb) Notebook.
+This directory helps the user create the `make-inference` module, which is responsible for reading assets from a Sentinel-2 L1C STAC item, loading 13 common bands, and providing a binary TIFF image (water, non-water) using a CNN model that has already been trained in the [training](../../training/) module.
 The module is already containerized in a dedicated [gcr.io](https://github.com/orgs/ai-extensions/packages/container/package/tile-sat-inference) container registry (please check the [README](../app-package/README.md#1-run-the-application-package) for information on how the image can be automatically pulled using cwltool/Calrissian).
 However, there is an [option](#containerize-make-inference-module-on-users-local-environment) for the user to build a Podman image on their local ml-lab environment using the `Dockerfile`.

 ## **Make Inference Module:**